 Quebec fall colours

-Away from urban centres, fishing and high-end hunting in the wilderness areas count among the tourism options open to visitors to Quebec.
+Away from urban centres, fishing and high-end hunting in the wilderness areas count among the tourism options open to visiting Quebec.
 Leaf peeping is a popular draw in autumn.

-Many of the cruise ships that call in Quebec time their calls to view the fall colours.
+Many of the cruise ships visiting Quebec time their calls to view the fall colours.

 “The cruise lines are very important for Montreal but also for Quebec City.
 We work with the Quebec City tourism office board to bring [passengers] outside of Quebec City,” says the tourism minister of ongoing efforts to distribute cruising’s footfall.

 Cruises to Quebec

 “We’re working to lengthen that schedule, to start it earlier and even have them in winter.
 We’re really working hard with our cruisers on a four-season opportunity in Quebec…So we’re really pushing towards winter Magdalen Islands, for example.
 We’re working hard with them to bring tourists during winter and have a totally different experience through cruises,” she adds.